bollu/lz/README.md

 # Log:  [newest] to [oldest]

+# Thursday, Nov 26th
+- it seems like using `clang++` is **mandatory** to get correct builds with MLIR.
+When anurudh was attempting to compile the project, we were getting divergent results till we both standardized on clang.
+Super super weird.
+It seems like `g++` miscompiles.

 # Wednesday, Nov 25

 - I need to allow my `Identifier` to keep pointers to values...